asyrjasalo/dockoon/bicep/README.md

 - PaaS over virtual machines, Kubernetes, ingresses and API gateway software
 - Use the cheapest option for running container workloads in a private network
 - On Azure, target full ARM compatibility without actually writing any JSON
-- Deployments ought not to have centralized state (e.g. Terraform and Pulumi)
+- Deployments ought not to have state management (e.g. Terraform and Pulumi)
 - Pure and simple env vars over `azuredeploy.parameters.json` and configs
 - Deploying a single API to APIM ought to be less than 100 lines of code